Delivery times

 Business days include Saturdays.
 Sundays and federal holidays are excluded.

-After USPS accepts the mailpiece, USPS handles transit and delivery.
+After the carrier accepts the mailpiece, that carrier handles transit and delivery.
 PostalForm does not guarantee delivery dates.

 What happens after checkout